Aeronáutica Agrícola Mexicana SA

 Aeronáutica Agrícola Mexicana SA (AAMSA) was an aircraft manufacturing company in Mexico from 1971 to 1984.

 History

 AAMSA was formed in 1971 as a joint venture between Rockwell International (30%) and Industrias Unidas SA (70%) to manufacture Rockwell's range of agricultural aircraft at a factory in Pasteje.

 Products

-The company's most noteworthy product was the A9B-M Quail, a development of the CallAir A-9, which was produced until 1984.
+The company's most noteworthy product was the A9B-M Quail, a development of the CallAir A-9, which was produced in 1984.
 About 40 units were produced.